MargiPandya27/Image_to_TurtleGraphics/README.md

 ---

-**Note**: This system works best with simple, well-defined images.
-Complex photographs may require multiple iterations or manual adjustments for optimal results.
+**Note**: This system works best with simple, well-defined images of flowers only.
+Complex photographs of other objects may require multiple iterations or manual adjustments for optimal results.